Social Awareness A Key To Healthy Relationships & Emotional Intelligence

-V-P-R triangle -- This is in many ways the most common game around.
+V-P-R triangle -- This is in many ways the most common game around, sometimes referred to as the Karpman Drama Triangle.
 Nobody wins, and everybody plays all of the positions, as you can see in the diagram below.
 Learn more about this vicious cycle and how to break it on this page.

 Hidden agendas -- Everybody has them.

 This is natural, and when you look closely at the basic needs described

 above, you'll understand what I mean.
 We all want love and recognition,